EVENT IN THE HATCHERY

 Then went the frogs, the snakes, the skinks, the bandicoots & all that used to predate on frogs & ate canetoads instead.
 Deadly poisonous creatures.
 I have one frozen in my freezer as speak.
 The only way to dispose of them is to burn them they are so toxic.

+Now I feed the kookaburra so she can breed, because her food chain is severed.
 I don't like feeding wildlife, but must say when she turned up with 2 emergent nestlings last week I nearly cried with relief.
 But now what will THEY eat?
 They are a species of giant kingfisher & rely on streams for fish & amphibians & snakes,lizards & skinks to survive.The streams have been depleted thru kids throwing stones & turning over the rocks & taking whatever they fancy might be fun in a bottle, till it dies.
 Plus pollution from Park visitor impacts & increased settlement impacts on the riparian zones.

 My grass used to be grazed by a herd of about 20 macropds of various species, wallabies & pademelons mostly.
 Now ONE pademelon timidly grazes, keeping right close to the edges near the surrounding bush.

+Now I have to employ a man to cut the grass.
 That means machinery and the noise disturbs what other creatures there are, plus inadvertently killing the odd legless lizard, of which very few are left.I haven't seen a skink in several years and I used to have about 20 scooting around the studio & outside, very friendly,.
 They controlled the insect that wanted to live with me too..

 Possums are now totally absent...gone...I used to have about 20 of about 4 different species.